 EDE (Effective Dose Equivalent) - A value used to express the health risk from radiation exposure to tissue in terms of an equivalent whole body exposure.
 It is a "normalized" value that allows the risk from radiation exposure received by a specific organ or part of the body to be compared with the risk due to whole-body exposure.
 The EDE equals the sum of the doses to different organs of the body multiplied by their respective weighting factors.
-It includes the sum of the committed effective dose equivalent due to the internal deposition of radionuclides.
+It includes the sum of the EDE due to radiation from sources external to the body and the committed effective dose equivalent due to the internal deposition of radionuclides.
 EDE is expressed in rems or sieverts.